-We work closely with our transport suppliers to ensure that they understand and follow the specific guidance for transport operators issued by the Department for Transport and Public Health England.
+We work closely with our transport suppliers to ensure that they understand and follow the specific guidance for transport operators concerning coronavirus issued by the Department for Transport and Public Health England.

-All our transport suppliers must carry out a risk assessment and ensure that they have arrangements in place for regular and thorough clearing of vehicles after each school run, and that suitable measures such as face coverings and/or screens are considered.
+All our transport suppliers must carry out a risk assessment and ensure that they have arrangements in place for regular and thorough clearing of vehicles after each school run, ventilation is in place, and that suitable measures such as face coverings and/or screens are considered.

 We are also asking parents to support safety measures by ensuring that their child: